swagger-api/swagger.io-docs/docs/spec-explained/parameters.md

     get:
       parameters:
         - in: path
-          name: id   # Note the name is same as in the path
+          name: id   # Note the name is the same as in the path
           required: true
           type: integer
           minimum: 1